 Step #5: Using the remaining potting mix, fill up to few centimetres to the top of the pot.

 Step #6: Firm the mix to remove any air pockets and water lightly

 Step #7: Use a thin layer of mulch for moisture retention.
 Follow the next steps to ensure your potted indoor or outdoor lavender thrives rather than survive.

 Start watering when the soil is dry to touch and drench so that water flows freely out the bottom of pots.

-Carry out deep watering every 7–10 days for the first two years and as your lavender continues to develop, watering will be required if there is a drought.
+As a guideline, carry out deep watering every 7–10 days for the first two years and as your lavender continues to develop, watering will be required if there is a drought.

-Tip: Lavender is drought resistant so take caution not to over water as this may lead to root rot.
+Pro Tip: Lavender is drought resistant so take caution not to over water as this may lead to root rot.

 Expose your lavender to as much sunlight as possible

 Lavender requires up to six hours of direct sunlight per day (full sun).

 These hours can either be continuous or broken.
 The more hours your lavender receives light, the better it is for its enhanced blooming and oil production.